-If a resolution is made under delegated authority by a committee or subcommittee, only that body may revoke or amend the resolution, assuming the resolution is legally made.
+If a resolution is made under delegated authority by a committee, subcommittee or subordinate decision-making body, or a local or community board, only that body may revoke or amend the resolution, assuming the resolution is legally made.

-This provision does not prevent a community board that made the delegation from removing or amending the delegation given to a committee or subcommittee.
+This provision does not prevent the body that made the delegation from removing or amending a delegation given to a subordinate body or local board or community board.